 BtC4animals.com is a site voluntarily managed by and for the animal advocate community.
 That said, we are happy to introduce the talented people behind Team BTC4A, a family of bloggers on a mission to help all animals in need – everywhere!

-Kim co-founded BTC4animals with Amy Burkertt in 2010 to coalesce the online community of animal advocates.
+Kim co-founded BTC4animals with Amy Burkert in May of 2010 to coalesce the online community of animal advocates.
 Kim is responsible for guiding the BTC4A mission, web design, newsletters, and team building.
-Balancing a quest for global change with a desire to act locally, she also co-founded Dog House Adoptions to serve stray dogs and the people of New York’s Capital Region.
-Having revealed the softest side of dogs once deemed “unadoptable,” Kim believes that all dogs deserve the chance to shine, enriching people’s lives through therapeutic, educational, and companionship opportunities.
+Balancing a quest for global change with a desire to act locally, Kim also co-founded Dog House Adoptions to serve stray dogs and the people of New York’s Capital Region.
+She believes that all dogs deserve the chance to shine, enriching people’s lives through therapeutic, educational, and companionship opportunities.
 Kim’s business, Mixed Media Matters, Inc., promotes the initiatives of animal welfare and humanitarian groups in online spaces.
 She also celebrates human/animal connections at her personal blog, ThisOneWildLife.com.

 When not writing cause posts for BTC4A, Kristine Tonks’s day job is at a non-profit organization in Nova Scotia but what she really loves to do is eat cheese, read pretentious novels, and post photos of her rescue dog, Shiva, on the Internet.
 That last one – and more – is accomplished on Kristine’s always interesting, insightful and inspiring blog, Rescued Insanity.
 There, she also hosts a life list of 100 things she’d like to do (like wear pajamas all day during a blizzard and ride a really big roller coaster that goes upside down).
 We love the adventurous side of Kristine’s brain, as well as her intellectual acuity.
 Get to know her and we’re sure you’ll feel the same.

-In addition to BT4animals.com, Amy is a co-founder of the award-winning pet travel website, GoPetFriendly.com, a free resource for all the pet friendly information needed to travel with pets throughout the US and Canada.
+In addition to BTC4animals.com, Amy is a co-founder of the award-winning pet travel website, GoPetFriendly.com, a free resource for all the pet friendly information needed to travel with pets throughout the US and Canada.
 She and her husband spend much of their time traveling in a Winnebago with their dogs, Ty and Buster.
 Their blog, Take Paws, is an encyclopedia of pet travel tips, pet friendly destination advice, and humorous tales of the couple’s dog friendly adventures.

-Who Helped Us Rise
+Former Members Who Helped Us Rise

 Maggie Marton is a freelance writer based in Bloomington, Indiana.
 When she’s not writing, you can find her hanging out with her dogs while trying to convince her husband that they also need a cat.
 Maggie’s cause to end Breed Specific Legislation in Denver, CO was the first cause ever hosted on BtC4animals.com, making her a member of the BtC team since the very beginning!

 Shauna was a single dancer / backpacker / student living in Toronto, Melbourne, Tokyo and Amsterdam… and then she met her husband, John, moved to an island off the west coast of Canada, got married, got a mortgage, and added two dogs to the mix: Mickey (a chihuahua x) and Kayloo (a pittie/collie/australian mix of some kind).
 Her blog, Fido & Wino, is about all three and she posts lots of photos – because that’s how she rolls.
 Shauna is also “the chick” behind the R.O.A.R.
 Squad- Rescue Owners Are Rockin! which was profiled here on BtC4animals.
 Shauna is now making room in her life for a bambino and we wish her growing family all the best!